 Description and Biology

-Latania scale insects, Hemiberlesia lataniae, are small insects covered by a circular, tan to gray, papery scale.
-The first instar scale remains more or less in the center of the mature scale.
-The yellow eggs of latania scale insect hatch within a few hours after they have been laid.
-The first-stage nymph, the crawler, usually does not migrate far from the parent insect.
-Crawlers usually settle within eight hours and immediately begin secreting wax, which eventually becomes the scale covering.
-Lataniia scale insects enlarge their scales as they grow.
-The only noticeable external change that takes place after settling is the gradual expansion of the scale covering.
+Latania scales, Hemiberlesia lataniae, are small insects covered by a circular, tan to gray, papery "scale" (test or armor).
+The first instar scale test remains more or less in the center of the mature armor.
+Crawlers hatch from yellow eggs within a few hours after they have been laid.
+Crawlers (first-stage nymphs) usually do not migrate far from the parent insect.
+Crawlers usually settle within eight hours, insert their thread-like mouthparts to feed, and immediately begin secreting wax that becomes their armor.
+Lataniia scale insects enlarge their armor as they molt and grow.
+Once they settle down, latania scales do not move again, so the only noticeable external change that takes place is the gradual expansion of the scale covering.
 These scales mature and beging laying eggs in about two months.
-Latania scale insects may be infected by a Septobasidium fungus that protects these insects from parasites and predators, but infected scales may be stunted.
+Latania scale insects may be infected by a Septobasidium fungus that protects these insects from parasites and predators, although infected scales themselves may be stunted.

 Host Plants